-The pace of photovoltaic expansion must be multiplied, otherwise there is a risk of a power gap in 2023.
-Against the background of the latest social, economic and political developments, the Bonn-based market and economic research company EUPD Research updated study carried out last autumn in cooperation with the German Solar Industry Association and the innovation platform The smarter E.
+The pace of photovoltaic expansion must be multiplied, otherwise a power shortage is imminent in 2023.
+Against the backdrop of recent social, economic, and political developments, the Bonn-based market and economic research company EUPD Research updated study it conducted last autumn in cooperation with the German Solar Association (BSW) and the innovation platform The smarter E.

 The pace of photovoltaic expansion must be multiplied, otherwise there is a risk of an electricity shortfall in 2023.
-Against the background of the latest social, economic and political developments, the Bonn-based market and economic research company EUPD Research has updated a study prepared last autumn in cooperation with the German Solar Industry Association and the innovation platform The smarter E.
+Against the background of the latest social, economic and political developments, the Bonn-based market and economic research company EUPD Research has updated a study prepared last autumn in cooperation with the German Solar Industry Association and the innovation platform The smarter E .

 Market researchers warn of an electricity generation gap due to slow expansion of renewable energy (renewable energies) with a simultaneous phase-out of nuclear power and coal - 46 terawatt hours are already missing in 2023 - tripling the pace of photovoltaic expansion can prevent a power gap - BSW: Adjust the government's expansion targets upwards and solar market barriers remove